What are your goals? What is your vision in life?

 - Industry experience

-- Great relationship with clients and customers
+- A great relationship with clients and customers

 - Step by step project management